Mallik Wilks

-Mallik Rashaun Coley Wilks (born 15 December 1998) is an English professional footballer who plays as a winger or striker for TFF 1.
-Lig club Pendikspor.
+Mallik Rashaun Coley Wilks (born 15 December 1998) is an English professional footballer who plays as a winger or striker for Mardin 1969.

 Wilks began his professional career with Leeds United, but failed to make a league appearance in his three years at the club.
 His brother was murdered three days before Wilks made his debut in the FA Cup.
 He had short loan spells with Accrington Stanley and Grimsby Town, before he spent the 2018–19 season on loan at Doncaster Rovers.
 He signed a permanent deal with Barnsley in July 2019, though ended the 2019–20 campaign with Hull City following a loan spell.
 Hull won the League One title in the 2020–21 season and Wilks was named on the PFA Team of the Year.
 He was sold to Sheffield Wednesday for an undisclosed fee in August 2022.

 Career

 Leeds United

 Born in Leeds, England, Wilks grew up in Chapeltown and started his career at Leeds United, where he graduated through the academy.
 After an impressive display at Leeds United's U18 side, he signed scholarship in 2015.

 Under head Coach Garry Monk, with Wilks in impressive form for Leeds' Under 23 and youth sides, Wilks was called up to the first team squad, and was named as an unused substitute on 13 December 2016 against Reading in EFL Championship.
 Wilks was given squad number 36 for the season.
 On 30 December 2016, days after his 18th birthday, Wilks signed his first professional contract at the club.
 Wilks was named on the bench and made his debut as a substitute for Leeds against Sutton United on 29 January 2017 in the FA Cup.

 On 24 August 2017, Wilks signed a new four-year contract with Leeds United.
 Whilst out on loan to Doncaster Rovers, on 1 January 2019, Wilks signed a new 2-year contract extension at Leeds, and extended his loan at Doncaster.